Shahida Parveen: Personal life

 Shahida was married and she had two daughters.

 Illness and death

 She was admitted to Shaikh Zayed Hospital after having kidney problem.
 Later, her condition improved but then her condition deteriorated.

-Shahida died from kidney failure after a week long illness at the age of 50 on March 14 in 2003 and was laid to rest next to her mother's grave at Miani Sahib Graveyard.
+Shahida died from kidney failure after a week long illness at the age of 50 on March 14, 2003, and was laid to rest next to her mother's grave at Miani Sahib Graveyard.